11bthornton/11bthornton.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0DpGJS9nseI" title="Rust WASM F1 Telemetry Dashboard" frameborder="0" allowfullscreen></iframe>

 > 💡 P.S.
 The model library used for parsing game data is [open-source](https://github.com/11bthornton/f1-game-library-models) and also available on [crates.io](https://crates.io/crates/f1-game-library-models).

+If you want to learn more, Jon Gjenset is a great educator on YouTube.